canjs/can-connect/can/map/map.md

 @param {{}} baseConnection `can-connect` connection object that is having the `can/map` behavior added on to it.
 Expects the [can-connect/constructor/constructor] behavior to already be added to this base connection.
-If the `connect` helper is to build the connection the behaviors will automatically be ordered as required.
+If the `connect` helper is used to build the connection, the behaviors will automatically be ordered as required.

 @return {{}} a `can-connect` connection containing the methods provided by `can/map`.